September seasonal fish of the delightfully splendid kind.

 It's time for red gurnard!
 We can't say for sure how many we'll get, but we'll buy every one we can find — even though few are caught with low-impact gear.

-Those trips take about a week, and it has to be very profitable to go that far for the fish.
-In recent years, it hasn’t been, so the gillnetters are fishing for other species – like hake – that can be caught just a couple of hours from port.
+Tas, a.
+In recent years, it hasn't been, so the gillnetters are fishing for other species — like hake — that can be caught just a couple of hours from port.

 Sea bass should also be arriving soon.
 Last year, there were plenty of Danish sea bass in both August and September, but we can't say yet whether it'll be as good this year.
 We recommend keeping an eye on the app — when they arrive, you'll see them there first!